NIXKnight/Ansible-LinuxCommon/README.md

 The role sets `inventory_hostname_short` as the hostname.

+based on `setup_sudo` variable, the role can decide if `sudo` related actions should be performed.
+By defaults its set to `True`.
+You can change it to `False` if you don't want the role to perform `sudo` actions.

 ## **Dependencies**

 This role doesn't depends on any other role for execution.
-The role assumes that you have sudo installed.
-You can also use `su` method to become root if you don't want to install `sudo`.
+The role is written to support both CD/DVD installs and perinstalled images (e.g. Amazon Machine Images) where `sudo` is already installed and configured.
+You can also use `su` method to become root if you don't have sudo installed.

 ## **Example Playbook**